Testing iOS Apps

 - App is over 50 MB and downloaded over a cellular connection

-When I press the “Install” button, the installation alert never shows up and the app never installs on my device.:
+When I press the “Install” button, the installation alert never shows up and the app isn't installed

-If you have previously installed the app from the App Store, and it carries the same version of the app that is being installed, there will be no alert to confirm the installation.
-As a workaround, please try uninstalling the existing version of the app, and then tap the Install button again.
+If you've previously installed the app from the App Store, and it carries the same version of the app that is being installed, there will be no alert to confirm the installation.
+As a workaround, try uninstalling the existing version of the app, and then tap the Install button again.